 Carbonated water with a splash of fruit juice

-People who drink soda for the refreshing fizz can reach instead for carbonated water, flavored with a splash of fruit juice like lime, lemon, or grapefruit.
-The combination is rich in vitamins and minerals, and rehydrates the body.
-Lime, lemon, and grapefruit juice also help digestion.
+People who drink soda for the refreshing fizz can choose carbonated water instead.
+Add a splash of fruit juice, such as lime, lemon, or grapefruit, for that sweet kick.
+The combination is rich in nutrients and rehydrates the body.